NeuroenergeticsLab/control_costs/README.md

 # The control costs of human brain dynamics

-This is the code for the above publication.
+This is the code for the above publication, openly available on [bioarxiv](https://doi.org/10.1101/2024.01.24.577068).
 It is recommended to clone this repository in case you intend to reproduce the results from the paper.
 To do so, type in the terminal the following command:

 `git clone https://github.com/NeuroenergeticsLab/control_costs.git`